 The default language for all users across the Metabase UI, system emails, pulses, and alerts.
 Users can pick a different language from their own account settings page.

 If you need to, you can change the first day of the week for your instance (the default is Sunday).
-Setting the first day of the week affects things like grouping by week and filtering in GUI queries (simple and custom questions composed in the notebook editor).
-This setting does not affect SQL queries.
+Setting the first day of the week affects things like grouping by week and filtering in questions built using the query builder.
+This setting doesn’t affect SQL queries.

 Dates and Times